 3. Help avoid the impact of inflation

-Investing also helps limit the effects of inflation on your money.
+Investing might help limit the effects of inflation on your money.
 If you need to access your money in the short term (five years or less) then leaving your money in a savings account can make sense.
-But leave it any longer and it’s likely to lose value when you take inflation into account.
+But leave it any longer and there’s a strong possibility of it losing value when you take inflation into account.

 This is particularly significant in recent months with interest rates in the UK now at an all-time low, and negative interest rates even being discussed as a way to rescue the economy from the effects of the coronavirus pandemic.
-Although this could be positive for those looking to borrow money and take out loans, it could have a negative impact on savers, with savings rate potentially falling to zero or below – which could mean that it would actually cost you money to save.
+Although this could be positive for those looking to borrow money and take out loans, it could have a negative impact on savers.

 So investing could be a way of giving your money the chance not only of maintaining its value but also the potential to grow in value.

-If you’re still unsure if investing is right for you, it’s a good idea to consider getting financial advice, as an adviser can provide you with a tailored plan that meets your individual needs.
-You can find one at unbiased.
+If you’re unsure which investments are right for you and your goals, it’s a good idea to consider getting financial advice, as an adviser can provide you with a tailored plan that meets your individual needs.
+You can find one in your area at Unbiased.
+There’s likely to be a cost for any advice you receive.